Skip to main content

 Dissertation Advisory Committees (DAC)

-MCO PhD candidates report their progress to a dissertation advisory committee (DAC) at the beginning of each academic year to encourage forward thinking.
-The DAC may require more frequent meetings depending on the student’s progress, especially in the completion phase.
-The student invites three to four faculty members to join the DAC.
+PhD candidates discuss their project(s) with a dissertation advisory committee (DAC) to encourage forward thinking.
+Meetings must take place at least once every 12 months, however, the DAC may require more frequent meetings depending on the student’s progress, especially in the completion phase.
+The student invites three faculty members to join the DAC.
 The committee members may be the same as the candidacy exam committee, or the student may elect to choose new members.
-Membership must include at least two faculty members from the MCO training program.
+Membership must include at least two program faculty members.

 DAC meetings serve as an opportunity for the student and advisor to assess progress and plans and receive feedback for the year (next DAC) and longer term (Defense).
 Integral to these meetings is the preparation of a DAC report that summarizes progress, challenges, and future directions.
-The substance and format of the report will evolve as students progress through the program.
 The advisor should be involved in the planning, drafting, and finalizing stages of the DAC report.

 The DAC has four main missions:

-- To serve as an advisory committee that will provide professional advice on all aspects of the dissertation project—from experimental paradigms to project feasibility and timing to the scientific impact of the work.
+1. To serve as an advisory committee that will provide professional advice on all aspects of the dissertation project, from experimental paradigms to project feasibility and timing, to the scientific impact of the work.

-- To help monitor the student’s progress and ensure that major objectives and standards for completion of the dissertation are being met.
-In this capacity, the DAC determines whether the student’s research meets the requirements of the program and when the student may begin writing the dissertation.
+2. To help monitor the student’s progress and ensure that major objectives and standards for completion of the dissertation are being met.
+In this capacity, the DAC determines whether the student’s research meets the requirements of the program and when the student may begin writing the thesis.

-- To serve as liaison to the department and training program leaders as well as graduate administration.
+4. To serve as a liaison to the department and training program leaders as well as graduate administration.

 Dissertation Defense